akanadocs/docs-test/ag/howto/howto_implement_2_way_ssl.md

 ![](images/imp_2way_ssl_3.jpg)

-1. In *Policy Manager* Workbench, select the virtual service you would like to attach an Outbound Certificate to.
+1. In *Policy Manager Workbench*, select the virtual service you would like to attach an Outbound Certificate to.
 2. On the *Service Details* screen, click **Manage PKI Keys** from the *Actions* portlet.
 3. On the *Select Key Management Option* screen.
 Two options can be used.
 4. **Option 1: Generate Your Own PKI keys and an X.509 certificate.** Use this option if you do not have your own certificate and PKI keys.
 Policy Manager will create them for you and display the information after. *Note that Policy Manager must be configured as a Certificate Authority in order to complete the following steps.*